blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Magnetism Video Notes.md

 Like a ball moving forward among other balls

+Like it has a life of it's own

+But it's not same as the balls (well it is more like a comet)

+It is bound here..

+But the binding is from the same field though..

+What's an analogy for that?

+Hmm -

+A string bound, flowing among other strings?
+(Isn't this like string theory?)

+But that doesn't explain charges though.

+It's almost like the fields are bound in a way that they are connected

+And opposite connections attract while like ones repel.

+So it's like creating a charge creates the anti charge too.

+But it's not protons vs electrons, but positrons vs electrons.

+Well, if one particle is bigger than the others, of course it will move slowly

+while the smaller ones jiggle harder (Brownian motion, different particle sizes)

+And electron shells are like the same projections I saw in Steve Mould's video?

+Electrons should jiggle due to their repulsions and attractions

+Then, how does a wave of light excite them to another state?

+Btw why do neutrons bind with protons?

+Also why do they take a specific shape of orbitals even?

+Also why do Hydrogen's electrons don't fall into the proton?

+Of course energy levels, but why?

+Because electrons are basically clouds, made of smaller particles?
 # TOPIC: If undo was system wide
 You want to copy a text off to another note, then clear it from the present note.